SAP-archive/cloud-sdk-android-offline-odata/README.md

 and
 [Get Started with SAP Cloud Platform SDK for Android](https://developers.sap.com/canada/group.sdk-android.html).

+Finally if you have questions/comments/suggestions regarding this app please post them using the tag [SAP Cloud Platform SDK for Android](https://www.sap.com/community/tag.html?id=73555000100800001281&tag=type:question).

 ## The Finished Product

 The app enables customer info to be viewed and edited.